Regularity of Einstein 5-manifolds via 4-dimensional gap theorems: Introduction

-\item \emph{Orbifold regularity.} We extend the orbifold regularity to dimension $5$ and formulate a \emph{codimension-five orbifold conjecture} for Einstein limits.
-In particular, the singular curves, away from a \textit{nowhere-dense} subset $\cS_{\mathrm{orb}}$, are geodesic and possess a real-analytic \textit{orbifold} structures with \textit{bounded curvature}.
-By classifying all geodesics in the limit space $(X,d)$, we also obtain more metric geometry properties of the limit space, generalizing \cite{con12}.
-Namely, the orbifold-regular set $\cR_{\mathrm{orb}}:= X \setminus \cS_{\mathrm{orb}}$ is an open \textit{convex} orbifold, and the orbifold-singular set $\cS_{\mathrm{orb}}$ is the set of \emph{extreme points} of the limit space.
+\item \emph{Orbifold regularity.} We extend the orbifold regularity to dimension $5$ and formulate a \emph{codimension-five orbifold conjecture} for Einstein limits $X$.
+In particular, the singular curves in $\cS^1_{\Gamma}$ are geodesic and possess a real-analytic \textit{orbifold} structures with \textit{bounded curvature}.
+Together with the geodesics in the regular set, these exhaust all geodesics in the limit space.
+This leads us to introduce the \emph{orbifold-regular-singular} decomposition $X = \cR_{\mathrm{orb}} \cup \cS_{\mathrm{orb}}$.
+We prove that the orbifold-regular set $\cR_{\mathrm{orb}}$ is an open \textit{convex} 5-dimensional orbifold, and the orbifold-singular set $\cS_{\mathrm{orb}}$ consists precisely of the \emph{extreme points} of $X$, namely those points that do not lie on any geodesic joining two other points.
+We further show that $\cS_{\mathrm{orb}}$ is contained in a \emph{nowhere dense} subset of a countable collection of bi-Lipschitz curves.
 Since Einstein metrics are real-analytic, we further conjecture -- by unique continuation -- that $\cS_{\mathrm{orb}}$ is countable.
-This will be discussed in detail in Section \ref{subs:conjectures}. \end{enumerate}
+This will be discussed in detail in Section \ref{subs:conjectures}.